In this Article...quick links

 Team presentations can change the fortunes of a business.

-Fifteen years ago now, on January 7, 2007.
-An audience of tech journalists, influencers and industry luminaries wait in hushed silence as the lights fall in San Francisco’s Moscone Center.
-For months, rumours have swirled of a new tech product that will revolutionise the industry.
+Fifteen years ago now, on January 7, 2007, an audience of tech journalists, influencers and industry luminaries wait in hushed silence as the lights fell in San Francisco’s Moscone Center.
+For months, rumours had swirled of a new tech product that would revolutionise the industry.
 Into a single spotlight walks one of the most famous men in tech history, wearing his signature blue jeans and black polo neck.
 And, as they say, the rest is history!

 Steve Jobs launched the first iPhone to the world at least 18 months before the technology was ready for primetime.
 Jobs and Apple were selling their audience on an unproven idea and a glorious vision.
-In fact the path Apple charted to becoming the world’s most profitable business was defined by a series of high profile team presentations.
+In fact, the path Apple charted to becoming the world’s most profitable business was really defined by a series of unprecedently high profile team presentations.
 The world had never seen anything like the buzz surrounding a new product launch, and the launch presentations for Apple’s new consumer devices became legendary!

 So, when you’re planning on presenting as a group, there is still, quite possibly, no better team to learn from than Apple.

 The Steve Jobs “reality distortion field” was a widely noted phenomenon.
-His presentations inspired such huge excitement that journalists, and even competing companies, often failed to note that the product being launched was a few steps behind the curve, and much more expensive, than its competition.
+His presentations inspired such huge excitement that journalists, and even competing companies, often failed to notice that the product being launched was a few steps behind the curve, and much more expensive than the competition.

-But the persuasive powers of Steve Jobs weren’t magic (even though you may only now remember Steve Jobs, it was a team effort and each member of the team was essential to the overall power and impact of the message that they left with the audience).
-The presentations were the effect of a solid and well tested presentation structure.
-Every major Apple team presentation, from the original Mac to the iPhone X, has used the same model.
+But the persuasive powers of Steve Jobs, and his team, weren’t magic (even though you may only now remember Steve Jobs, it was a team effort and each member of the team was essential to the overall power and impact of the message that they left with the audience).
+The presentations were the effect of a solid and well-tested team presentation structure.
+Every major Apple team presentation, from the original Mac, through iPhones, right up to the iPad mini, has used the same model.
 And while it’s not the only way to wow an audience, it’s a great way to learn the principles.

 Tell Great Stories